tupol/spark-tools/docs/sql-processor.md

 ## Usage Examples

-The main usage of the `SqlProcessor` base class is to implement it, while registering custom user defined functions that are needed for the purpose of your project.
+The main usage of the `SqlProcessor` base class is to be implemented, while registering custom user defined functions that are needed for the purpose of your project.
+Otherwise, the [`SimpleSqlProcessor`](simple-sql-processor.md) is the easiest way to get a runnable SQL processor.